tckhanh/BTS/BTS.Web/Assets/admin/libs/ngBootbox/README.md

 ng-bootbox-confirm
 ------------------

-    <button class="btn btn-lg btn-primary" ng-bootbox-confirm="Are you sure you want to confirm this?"
+    <button class="btn btn-lg btn-success" ng-bootbox-confirm="Are you sure you want to confirm this?"
             ng-bootbox-confirm-action="confirmCallbackMethod(attr1, attr2)" ng-bootbox-confirm-action-cancel="confirmCallbackCancel(attr1, attr2)">
         Confirm
     </button>